-In addition to designing and writing resources for Underground Mathematics, Paul manages the work of our student contributors and helps with technical website issues.
+In addition to designing and writing resources for Underground Mathematics, Paul managed the work of our student contributors and helped with technical website issues.

 Julian taught secondary mathematics for ten years before joining Underground Mathematics.
 He is interested in the development of exam questions over the years, and has been very involved in this aspect of the Underground Mathematics site.

-As part of the Underground Mathematics team Tabitha has a current focus on the Key Stage 4/5 interface and is interested in improving the links between physics and mathematics at Key Stage 5.
+As part of the Underground Mathematics team Tabitha had a focus on the Key Stage 4/5 interface and is interested in improving the links between physics and mathematics at Key Stage 5.
 She studied Natural Sciences at the University of Cambridge before completing her PGCE in Secondary Mathematics.

 Tabitha taught mathematics for six years, and played an enthusiastic role promoting the value of mixed ability teaching and the use of rich, stimulating tasks in mathematics.

 Lizzie taught secondary mathematics for seven years with a focus on sixth form mathematics.
 In 2010, she was seconded as a Nuffield Foundation Education Fellow and worked on a number of curriculum projects.
-As well as designing resources for Underground Mathematics, Lizzie is working on a research project to develop detailed teacher notes and videos to support implementation in the classroom.
+As well as having designed resources for Underground Mathematics, Lizzie worked on a research project to develop detailed teacher notes and videos to support implementation in the classroom.

 Lizzie has been involved in mathematics outreach for several years.
 She was Director of the UKMT Summer School for Girls, 2013-2015, and continues to volunteer for the UKMT and other organisations.

-As well as designing and editing resources for Underground Mathematics, Katie is course team leader for A level Use of Mathematics, which she teaches, along with A level Further Mathematics, at Long Road Sixth Form College.
+As well as having designed and edited resources for Underground Mathematics, Katie is course team leader for A level Use of Mathematics, which she teaches, along with A level Further Mathematics, at Long Road Sixth Form College.
 Katie also currently sits on an advisory board for a Core Maths qualification, tutors Key Stage 3 maths and has contributed to primary school maths enrichment activities.

 Julia teaches mathematics at Hills Road Sixth Form College in Cambridge and edits resources for Underground Mathematics.
 She is also an examiner for A Level mathematics, is involved in a variety of consulting projects connected with A level mathematics education, and has co-written mathematics textbooks.

-Ben is the main web developer for Underground Mathematics.
+Ben was the main web developer for the Underground Mathematics website.
 He has a degree in mathematics from Cambridge and a DPhil in mathematics from Oxford.
 He has been interested in web and software development for many years and enjoys creating things that people can use.

-Martha was the Administrator for Underground Mathematics.
+Martha was the Administrator for Underground Mathematics until 2016.
 She has a degree in Electrical and Electronic Engineering and worked in research for the Ministry of Defence before teaching secondary school mathematics for five years.
 Martha is mostly concerned with helping the project to run smoothly for all involved, and always enjoys speaking to our teachers about their teaching experiences.

 Julia is the Deputy Director of the Millennium Mathematics Project.
 She has 15 years experience in building relationships between the University, schools and the wider educational community, both in the Mathematics Faculty and through a secondment as Head of Widening Participation in the Cambridge Admissions Office.
 Her previous experience includes teaching in secondary schools, and she has been a governor of two schools.